Select learning resources for your course

 Provide accessible resources

-If asked, encourage your students to contact a Diversity, Disability, and Inclusion Adviser to discuss their situation and activate UQ and Library Support services.
+If asked, encourage your students to contact a Student Adviser to discuss their situation and activate UQ and Library Support services.

 Scanning service